The mark of the conservation professional

 Historic England provides three training programs of relevance to IHBC members:

-The Engine Shed is Scotland’s building conservation centre located in Stirling, run by Historic Environment Scotland.
-It promotes education and understanding of the historic built environment and associated skills and materials.
+The Engine Shed is Scotland’s national building conservation centre.
+Located in Stirling, the centre is part of Historic Environment Scotland.
+We deliver training and education to enhance the understanding of the historic built environment and its associated craft skills and building materials.

 The Historic Towns and Villages Forum has been supporting professionals and communities to manage change in historic places for more than 30 years.
 Our events and guidance range from the preservation and adaptation of heritage assets to planning new infrastructure and development.